Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 ## 🎯 Objectives

-- Identify top-performing products by rating and reviews
+- To identify top-performing products by rating and reviews
-- Compare actual prices to discounted prices
+- To compare actual prices to discounted prices
-- Estimate potential revenue across categories
+- To estimate potential revenue across categories
-- Analyze the distribution of customer satisfaction
+- To analyze the distribution of customer satisfaction
-- Build an intuitive Excel dashboard for stakeholders
+- To build an intuitive Excel dashboard for stakeholders

 ---